Is mindfulness the new hip trend? Is the core of mindfulness being lost as it becomes a superficial practice?

 4. We see ourselves as separate from others.

-Identifying a “me” brings emotions such as “craving, fear, hostility, anxiety, resentment, arrogance, and laziness,” which all bring suffering.
-We fight to keep what is “mine.”
+Identifying as an “I” brings emotions such as craving, fear, hostility, anxiety, resentment, arrogance, and laziness, which all bring suffering.
+We fight to keep what is mine.
 We’re resentful that others have more – more money, more beauty, more knowledge, etc. We need to let go of evaluating and judging, and just accept things as they are.

 So how does mindfulness relate to pain?